Desiree Perez: Accolades and recognition

 In 2019, Perez received the Billboard Women in Music Executive of the Year Award.
 She was a Variety 500 Honoree for women's impact two years later.

-Perez was named the 2021 Change Agent by Billboard magazine for her work fighting racial injustice.
+As part of Roc Nation, Perez, Jay-Z, and Jay Brown were named 2021 Change Agents by Billboard magazine for working against racial injustice.
+She appeared on the Billboard Power 100 in 2026.

-In 2022, she was highlighted for women's impact on Entrepreneur's 100 Women of Influence list.
-That same year, Perez was honored with the Community Quarterback Award at United Way New York City's Gridiron Gala.
+In 2022, she was listed on Entrepreneur's 100 Women of Influence list.
+Also in 2022, she received the Community Quarterback Award at United Way New York City's Gridiron Gala.

-In 2023, Perez was again featured as a Variety 500 Honoree for women's impact.
+In 2023, Perez was listed as a Variety 500 Honoree for women's impact.
 She also appeared on The Hollywood Reporters Top 55 Most Powerful Latin Players in Film, TV, and Music.

 Perez won an Emmy for Outstanding Variety Special (Live) for her work producing the 2022 Super Bowl Halftime Show.
 She also received nominations for the 2021, 2023, 2024, and 2025 Super Bowl Halftime Shows.
 Additionally, she received an Emmy nomination for Outstanding Special Class Program for her work as executive producer on the documentary Beyoncé and Jay-Z on the Run in 2015.